Find Cheap Auto Insurance Quotes in Your Area

 Property damage insurance covers you for any financial liability that occurs should you get into an accident and cause damage to someone else's property.
 Coverage for your own property falls under comprehensive and collision coverage, which you pay for separately.

 Like bodily injury coverage, property damage coverage helps to ensure that any driver will be able to assume some financial responsibility for damage caused in an accident where they are deemed at fault.
 This type of coverage operates on a per accident basis, with the insurance company willing to cover costs up to the amount of your coverage.

 - Repairs for damage caused to the other party's vehicle, including auto body shop labor or replacement parts

-- Fixing up damage or destruction to other businesses, houses, fences, lamp posts, mailboxes, etc.
+- Fixing up damage or destruction to other businesses, houses, fences, lampposts, mailboxes, etc.

 - Other recurring expenses from that damage

-|District of Columbia||10,000||North Dakota||25,000|
+|District of Columbia||$10,000||North Dakota||$25,000|

-Typical liability limits for property damage coverage range from $5,000 to $100,000, and is based in part on what options auto insurance companies offer to their prospective policyholders.
+Typical liability limits for property damage coverage range from $5,000 to $100,000, and are based in part on what options auto insurance companies offer to their prospective policyholders.
 With higher coverage limits, you can expect to have higher premiums.

-So going from a $10,000 to $100,000 coverage limit only increases property damage premiums by 7%, or $12 a year.
-This holds true regardless of what kind of car (economy or luxury) that the policyholder is insuring with our example company, and what the driver's background is.
+So going from a $10,000 to $100,000 coverage limit only increases property damage premiums by about $5 per year.
+This holds true regardless of the driver's background and what kind of car (economy or luxury) the policyholder is insuring with our example company.

-The limits on the property damage coverage dictate the maximum the insurance company is willing to pay out as the result of any single accident.
-If the damage caused by the accident exceeds the amount of coverage, then the person making the claim can go after the policyholder directly to recover the excess amounts.
+The limits on the property damage coverage dictate the maximum the insurance company is willing to pay out as a result of any single accident.
+If the damage caused by the accident exceeds the amount of coverage, then the person making the claim can go after the policyholder directly to recover the excess amount.
 This may include being sued in a civil court to make up the difference.